 While writing up your results, you must identify every single one.
 The reader needs to be able to verify your findings.
 Make sure to relate your results to your research questions when reporting them.
+Practical business intelligence relies on the synergy between analytics and reporting, where analytics uncovers valuable insights, and reporting communicates these findings to stakeholders.
 You don’t want your client to wonder about your results, so make sure they’re related to your subject and queries.

-Because it is easy to apply, thematic analysis is well suited for beginner researchers unfamiliar with more complicated kinds of qualitative research.
+Because it is easy to apply, thematic analysis suits beginner researchers unfamiliar with more complicated qualitative research.
 It permits the researcher to choose a theoretical framework with freedom.

-QuestionPro can help you find the best survey software and the right people to answer your questions.
+QuestionPro can help with the best survey software and the right people to answer your questions.
 We have everything you can think of.
 We have them all: B2B, B2C, and niche.

-When it comes to collecting data, we have different security layers in place to get rid of respondents who say “yes,” aren’t paying attention, have duplicate IP addresses, etc., before they even start the survey.
+When collecting data, we have different security layers to eliminate respondents who say “yes,” aren’t paying attention, have duplicate IP addresses, etc., before they even start the survey.